-Many factors were considered when completing the budget for 2016.
-Convention business is projected to be down slightly in 2016 compared to 2015.
-Overall, a slight decrease in revenue is projected for 2016 compared to 2015 mainly due to a decrease in catering revenue.
-Rent and building services prices for 2015 were established in 2012 and included a minimal increase for some goods and services.
-New catering prices went into effect in April 2015, and most concessions prices are increased annually in October.
-Overall operating expenses in 2016 are projected to increase due to annual pay increases and a minimum wage increase.
+Many factors were considered when completing the budget for 2017.
+Convention business is projected to be down in 2017 compared to 2016.
+Overall, a slight decrease in revenue is projected for 2017 compared to 2016 mainly due to a decrease in catering and parking revenue.
+Rent and building services prices for 2017 were established in 2013 and included a minimal increase for some goods and services.
+New catering prices went into effect on April 2015, and most concessions prices are increased annually in October.
+Overall operating expenses in 2017 are projected to stay the same as 2016.